Statistical Models & Tidy Output

 Advanced Modeling (Polyglot)

-To fit models beyond simple OLS, you should use R or Python nodes within a T pipeline.
-These nodes produce a model object that is serialized to PMML, allowing T to consume it natively for inspection and prediction.
+To fit models beyond simple OLS, use R or Python nodes within a T pipeline.
+These nodes can serialize model artifacts through PMML or ONNX depending on the scoring path you want.

 Example: Logistic Regression in R